Why Shares of PG&E Are Surging Today

 So what

-PG&E filed for bankruptcy protection in January, attempting to manage an estimated $30 billion in liabilities stemming from the 2018 Camp fire in Northern California.
-Although equity holders are often wiped out in a bankruptcy reorganization, shares of PG&E have continued to trade on the hope that the company will preserve some value for shareholders as part of its reorganization plan.
+PG&E entered bankruptcy nearly a year ago to manage an estimated $30 billion in liabilities stemming from 2017 and 2018 wildfires.
+Equity holders are typically wiped out in a bankruptcy reorganization, but shares of PG&E have continued to trade because the company has said it intends to preserve some value for shareholders as part of its reorganization plan.

-That assumption has come under pressure in recent months, following complaints from wildfire victims and creditors that they were not being adequately compensated.
-In October, the court allowed creditors to file competing reorganization plans, a move that could cost PG&E control of how it exits bankruptcy.

 Image source: Getty Images.